Pro-NerdX/Raychel/README.md

 ## Current State

-> Current: 8.
-Antialiasing (Ray Tracing In One Weekend)
+> Current: 9.3.
+Fixing Shadow Acne (Ray Tracing In One Weekend)

-> Upcoming: 9.
-Diffuse Materials (Ray Tracing In One Weekend)
+> Upcoming: 9.4.
+True Lambertian Reflection (Ray Tracing In One Weekend)

 This is a python implementation of the project(s) from the book series [Ray Tracing In One Weekend](https://raytracing.github.io)